Sigmmma/c20/src/content/h1/guides/map-making/kill-volumes/readme.md

----
-title: Kill volumes
-keywords:
-  - scripting
-  - scenario
-  - trigger
-alerts:
-  - md: This guide assumes you have basic working knowledge of [Sapien][] and [Tool][].
----
 Map authors who want to prevent players from reaching certain areas can use **kill volumes** (aka **death barriers** or **kill zones**).
 These are cubic 3D trigger volumes which are scripted to instantly kill any player that enters them.
 Adding them to a map is easy:

 # Adding trigger volumes